GraphQL Tools

 }

-}For APIs requiring custom authentication schemes, add any headers you need.
+}For APIs requiring custom authentication, add any headers you need.

 GraphQL APIs return errors in a specific format: